pwolf88/kb/contents/deep-dive/dex.md

 **Overview**

-In the OMG DEX design and in this post, the term “venue” has a similar meaning to “exchange”.
+In the OMG DEX design and in this post, the term "venue" has a similar meaning to "exchange".
 A venue is a place where orders (to trade digital assets) are arranged and executed — in other words, a place where a market is provided.
 Examples of venues include existing centralized crypto exchanges, decentralized exchanges, and traditional stock exchanges.

 In its initial phases, the OMG DEX will serve as the base layer for a collection of venues that perform order execution outside of the OMG Network consensus, with provable on-chain settlement on the OMG network (i.e., order matching is performed off-chain and any order that is either settled or canceled will be processed as a transaction — and incur transaction fees — on the OMG Network).